tuttibalutti/project-portfolio/README.md

 - The page should be built with HTML and CSS (JS if needed)
 - You should use flexbox for layout (you can use CSS grid if you're comfortable with that).
-- The page should be fully responsive.
-(Mobile, tablet and desktop) – The page should look and function the same on Chrome, Firefox, and Edge.
+- The page should be fully responsive. (mobile, tablet and desktop) – The page should look and function the same on Chrome, Firefox, and Edge.
 – The page should work well for people that uses screen readers and keyboard navigation.
 – The Html code should validate in an validation tool.